San Francisco 49ers vs. Jacksonville Jaguars NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- Jacksonville has two wins against the spread, and is 2-3 overall, at home this year.

-- In five home games this year, Jacksonville has hit the over once.
+- This season, in five home games, Jacksonville has hit the over once.

 - The average point total in Jaguars home games this season is 48.1 points, 3.6 more than this matchup's over/under (44.5).

-- On the road, San Francisco has two wins against the spread and is 3-1 overall.
+- Away from home, San Francisco has two wins against the spread and is 3-1 overall.

-- The 49ers are winless ATS (0-1) on the road as 6-point favorites or more.
+- The 49ers are winless ATS (0-1) as 6-point favorites or more on the road.

-- In four road games this year, San Francisco has hit the over twice.
+- San Francisco has gone over the total twice in four away games this season.

 Powered by Data Skrive.